phanerka/link-stash/-General modding knowledge/Mod structure.md

 Below list of files that are useful for *any* mod.
 ## Mod thumbnail
 *Is optional.*

-Size used by base game and DLC mods: `676 x 380`
 ### Requirements
 Mandatory:
 - name: `thumbnail.png`